alissatroiano/Dash/README.md

 > *"As an editor, I want the option to edit any of the recipes on the page, so I can use my expertise to contribute to the Dash community."*
 >> -Andy Fjordane, Chef

-The user story worksheet and journal exercise that were completed during the Strategy Plane portion of this project can be viewed here:
+The user story worksheet and journal exercise that was completed during the Strategy Plane portion of this project can be viewed here:

 [userjournal](/wireframes/userjournal.pdf)